An instrument is a friend for life.

 We will ship your flute anywhere in the world!

-*Please keep in mind many countries will charge a customs duty fee when delivering your package, we have no control over that extra charge.
+*Please keep in mind countries will charge a customs duty fee when delivering your package, we have no control over that extra charge.

 Erik the Flutemaker